borglab/gtsam.org/_posts/2019-11-01-lqr-control.md

   <figcaption><b>Figure 1</b> Example LQR control solutions as solved by factor graphs (middle) and the traditional Discrete Algebraic Ricatti Equations (right).
 The optimal control gains and cost-to-go factors are compared (left).
 All plots show exact agreement between factor graph and Ricatti equation solutions.</figcaption>
 </figure>
 <br />

 In this post we explain how optimal control problems can be formulated as factor graphs and solved by performing variable elimination on the factor graph.

-In this post, we will mainly be concerned with the Linear Quadratic Regulator (LQR) as this problem conveys the essential ideas, though they can be extended to LQG, iLQR, DDP, and reinforcement learning (stay tuned for future posts).
-We consider the finite-horizon, discrete LQR problem (though the control law converges to the infinite-horizon case quite quickly as illustrated in [Figure 1a](#LQR_example)).
+Specifically, we will show the factor graph formulation and solution for the **Linear Quadratic Regulator (LQR)** as this problem conveys the essential ideas of using factor graphs for optimal control, though they can be readily extended to LQG, iLQR, DDP, and reinforcement learning (stay tuned for future posts).
+We consider the **finite-horizon, discrete LQR problem** (though the control law converges to the infinite-horizon case quite quickly as illustrated in [Figure 1a](#LQR_example)).
 The task is to find the optimal controls $u_k$ at time instances $t_k$ so that a total cost is minimized, given [(1)](#eq:dyn_model) a dynamics model, [(2)](#eq:state_cost) a cost function on states, and [(3)](#eq:action_cost) a cost function on actions.
 In the linear-quadratic case we assume these are of the form \cite{}: